AI & Technology

 Why Gboard Falls Short on Grammar

 Gboard is fine.
-That's the honest truth.
+That's the true truth.
 For basic typing, Google's keyboard does the job — it predicts words, fixes obvious spelling mistakes, and handles voice input pretty well.
-But if you've ever sent a message with a grammar mistake that Gboard completely ignored, you already know the problem.
+But if you've ever send a message with a grammar mistake that Gboard completely ignored, you already know the trouble.

-Spell check and grammar check aren't the same thing — not even close.
-Spell check catches typos like "teh" instead of "the".
+Nonetheless, Spell check and grammar check aren't the same thing — not even close.
+Spell check catches typo like "teh" rather of "the".
 Grammar checking catches stuff like "she don't know" or "I seen it yesterday" — real words, but completely wrong in context.
-Gboard only does the first one.
+Additionally, Gboard only does the first one.

-Research from Trinity College Dublin found that Gboard's design is fundamentally built around prediction and data collection — not making your grammar better.
-And a Common Sense Privacy review found that Gboard shares your usage data and typing patterns with Google unless you actively turn it off.
+Research from Trinity College Dublin find that Gboard's design is essentially built around prediction and data collection — not make your grammar better.
+Consequently, And a Common Sense Privacy review find that Gboard shares your usage data and typing patterns with Google unless you actively turn it off.

 So if you write a lot of professional emails, Slack messages, or LinkedIn posts from your phone, Gboard just isn't built for that.
 You need something better.
 Which is what this article is about.